Cambodian Chicken Rice Porridge Recipe for Borbor Sach Moan

 - 1 tbsp fried garlic

-In a large pot, place stock and chicken breasts.
-Cook over medium heat until the breasts are fully cooked.
-Remove the breasts from the stock and allow to cool a little.
+Make the stock first: to a large soup pot, pour in the water and chicken breasts.
+Cook over medium heat until the breasts are fully cooked, at 74˚C. Remove the breasts from the stock and set aside to cool.
 Skim off any impurities that rise to the surface of the stock.

 Add the rice and salt to the stock.
-Reduce heat to medium-low and leave to cook for around 20 minutes, until rice is tender but still with a little bite.
+Reduce heat to medium-low and leave to cook for around 20 minutes, until rice is tender but still has a little bite.

 Taste and adjust the seasoning by adding fish sauce.
 Remove the pot from the heat.